-A useful alternative source are the lecture notes [YALE17] of lectures at YALE, which were held by various experts in the area and organized by Mincheva and Payne.
+A useful complementary source are the lecture notes [YALE17] of a series of lectures at YALE, which were given by various experts in the area and organized by Mincheva and Payne.

 I am grateful for any kind of feedback that helps me to improve these notes!